ExeioS33/CRISP-DM-ML-PROJECT/README.md

 # Constraints

 - The job had to be completed in less than 2 days which leads to precipitation in most of the steps of the CRISP-DM methodology.
-- Lack of business and data understanding
+- Lack of time for a deep understanding of business and data.

 # Additional notes on commands.md

-- This file contains different terminal commands to run the api service that exposes the model and the command to call it
+- This file contains different terminal commands to run the api service that exposes the model and the command to call it.
 - The Dockerfile is based on an existing image that contains all the ML tools so we won't need to redownload all the dependencies again.